Wolfenstein: Cyberpilot: Development

 Cyberpilot was primarily developed by Arkane Studios in Lyon, with franchise developer MachineGames providing additional development.
 Arkane Lyon envisioned the game as a "different" kind of Wolfenstein game, and therefore, did not try to emulate the gameplay of the main games in the series.
 The game was announced by publisher Bethesda Softworks during its press conference during E3 2018.
 It was released on July 26, 2019 for Windows PC and PlayStation 4.

 Both Cyberpilot and Youngblood were the first in the franchise to make use of the "social adequacy clause" introduced by Unterhaltungssoftware Selbstkontrolle (USK; the German software ratings board) in August 2018, which allowed the use of Nazi imagery and symbols in video games in relevant scenarios, reviewed on a case-by-case basis.
 Despite being officially rated by USK, major German retailers, such as MediaMarkt, Saturn, and GameStop, refused to sell the uncensored version, offering only the separately sold German version, which lacks all Nazi imagery and references and features German as the only language option.

 Reception

-The game received generally "mixed or average" reviews upon release according to review aggregator Metacritic.
+Wolfenstein: Cyberpilot received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 The game's visuals and presentation received some praise.
 Many critics criticized the combat for its simplicity and clunkiness, and remarked that firearms in the game lacked a sense of impact.
 Critics were also disappointed by the game's thin narrative, feeling that they did not reach the standard set by previous Wolfenstein games.
 Its short length and lack of replayability was also criticized.